Classification of non-symplectic automorphisms of order 3 on $K3$ surfaces: The fixed locus of non-symplectic automorphisms

 Let $F$ be a fiber of $\pi $.
 From the proof of Lemma \ref{246}, $\varphi $ acts trivially on the base of $\pi $.
 Thus if $\pi $ has a section (resp. no section) then $C^{(g)}.F=2$ (resp. $C^{(g)}.F=3$) in this case.

 It is known that

-Since the Euler number of a singular fiber of type II or IV is 2 or 4, respectively, the number of singular fiber of type IV is $[24-4\{(\rho -2)/2\}]/2=14-\rho $ by equation (\ref{fiber24}).
-If $\pi $ has a section (resp. no section) then the number of singular fiber of type IV $=s$ (resp. $s-2$).
+Since the Euler number of a singular fiber of type II or of type IV is 2 or 4, respectively, the number of singular fibers of type II is $[24-4\{(\rho -2)/2\}]/2=14-\rho $ by equation (\ref{fiber24}).
+If $\pi $ has a section (resp. no section) then the number of singular fibers of type IV $=s$ (resp. $s-2$).
 Thus $(\rho -2)/2=s$ (resp. $(\rho -2)/2=s-2$).

 We remark that $C^{(g)}$ meets a singular fiber of type II at cusp.
 Since if $\pi $ has a section then $C^{(g)}.F=2$, by the Hurwitz formula, we have